 With native prepared statements, that interaction does indeed take place in 2 separate requests.
 Because the statement and the data are sent separately—literally sent as separate packets of data to the database server—there's no way for cleverly formed data to alter the structure of the SQL query.

 The prepared statement and data are not sent separately if emulation is enabled, so you should disable it.
-Emulated prepare statements are constructed differently (by PHP rather than by the database server), and don't fully protect you from SQL injection, as we saw with a serious SQL injection vulnerability in Drupal 7 a few years back.
+Emulated prepare statements are constructed differently (by PHP rather than by the database server), and don't fully protect you from SQL injection.

-Use PDO to connect to your database, explicitly set the charset your database uses, and disable emulated prepare statements.
+Use PDO to connect to your database, explicitly set your connection charset, and disable emulated prepare statements.
 For clarity on errors, I strongly recommend enabling exceptions for error handling as well.

 $pdo = new PDO( 'mysql:host=localhost;dbname=db_name;charset=utf8mb4', 'db_user', 'db_pass' ); $pdo->setAttribute(PDO::ATTR_EMULATE_PREPARES, false); $pdo->setAttribute(PDO::ATTR_ERRMODE, PDO::ERRMODE_EXCEPTION);

-For a deep dive on the details behind all this, read the articles already referenced many times in this post: Anthony Ferrara's incredibly detailed post on StackOverflow, the Paragon Initiative's definitive guide on preventing SQL injection, and this exhaustive PDO explainer.
+For a deep dive on the details behind all this, read the articles already referenced many times in this post: the Paragon Initiative's definitive guide on preventing SQL injection and this exhaustive PDO explainer.

 # You Might Already Be Protected

-If you're using a good query builder or ORM, which itself always uses native prepared statements under the hood, you're already be protected.
-(As long as you're not using one of the 5 troublesome character sets listed above.)
+If you're using a good query builder or ORM that always uses native prepared statements and sets the connection charset in PDO's DSN parameter under the hood, you're already protected.
 But don't breathe that sigh of relief until you do some research to ensure your favorite database abstraction makes use of native prepared statements.

 Still, it's important to be very familiar with these techniques.
 At some point, you'll run into a situation where you need to directly query the database.
 Or you'll find yourself working on a legacy application that doesn't have a query builder or ORM that you can rely on for protection.